-The confidence scores of each model on this sentence is explained in the table~\ref{tab: comparison_before_attack}.
+The confidence scores of each model on this sentence are explained in the Table ~\ref{tab: comparison_before_attack}.
 Although these models predicted the review as positive with more probability, there are huge differences in word importance in each model.
-After the attack, all the 3 models predicted the same sentence as negative but with different probabilities as shown in the Figure~\ref{tab:comparison_after_attack}.
-The table~\ref{tab:comparison_change} shows the change in probabilities of each class with respect to models as shown in the table.
+After the attack, all 3 models predicted the same sentence as negative but with different probabilities as shown in the Figure ~\ref{tab:comparison_after_attack}.
+The Table ~\ref{tab:comparison_change} shows the change in probabilities of each class for models as shown in the table.

 Figure 5-7 shows the feature importance given to sentences by each model before and after the attack.
 It is observed that \textbf{"clever'', "pulls''} are given importance for 3 models to classify the sentence as positive.
-And \textbf{"hate'', "but''} are given more importance to classify it as negative.
-It is important to analyze what words are given more priority in these explainations.
-As all the explainations visualized are for the original model, and these explainations change when the model is attacked.

-After the attack, the explainations and word importance are changed because when the model is attacked; the words in the original sentence are replaced with transformations like synonyms, or change is spelling, or by removing suffixes/prefixes.
+And \textbf{"hate'', "but''} are given more importance to classify them as negative.
+It is important to analyze what words are given more priority in these explanations.
+As all the explanations visualized are for the original model, these explanations change when the model is attacked.
+After the attack, the explanations and word importance are changed because when the model is attacked, the words in the original sentence are replaced with transformations like synonyms, changes in spelling, or by removing suffixes/prefixes.

-It is clear from the results that the BERT model is affected more with perturbations than other two models.
+It is clear from the results that the BERT model is more affected by perturbations than the other two models.
 The other two models were affected nearly the same (60\%).
-The example positive review with 100\%confidence is converted to 93\% confident negative review after attack on BERT-based-uncased model.
-Similarly, the table~\ref{tab:comparison_after_attack} explains how the confidence values for example sentence is changed from positive class to negative class.
+The example positive review with 100\% confidence is converted to a 93\% confident negative review after an attack on the BERT-based-uncased model.
+Similarly, the table~\ref{tab:comparison_after_attack} explains how the confidence values for the example sentence are changed from positive class to negative class.

-The most affected BERT-based-uncased model completely changes the prediction with 93\% confidence as negative class.
-It can be analyzed from the results that the BERT model on MR dataset predicts the wrong output with 93\% confidence, stating it as the most affected one.
+The most affected BERT-based-uncased model completely changes the prediction with 93\% confidence as a negative class.
+It can be analyzed from the results that the BERT model on the MR dataset predicts the wrong output with 93\% confidence, stating it as the most affected one.